crl-n/roger-skyline-1/README.md

 ```
 $ iptables -D INPUT -s 10.1x.xxx.xxx -j DROP
 ```
+and open */etc/hosts.deny* and delete the line with your ip.

 ### 7. Stopping unneeded services
 We can list enabled services using `sudo systemctl list-unit-files --type=service --state=enabled --all`.